e-h-dev/floral_design/README.md

 Due to the data being used for the project I have opted to use a relational database as this will best suit my requirements.

 - I created the schema using the website [drawsql](https://drawsql.app/).
-The schema shows the data layout and how it is used across the various apps in the website, using ids and foreign keys.
+- The schema shows the data layout and how it is used across the various apps in the website, using ids and foreign keys.
+Each app is an indepnedanrt entity but they work together by use of connecting keys.
+For example a product can become the content of a basket, simply by applying  the product to the basket with a foreign key (id from another line of data).
+In the chart I have shown the connections between the diffrent apps and models, from the chart one can see how the data bases interact with one another.

 ![Database Schema](assets/readme-images/drawSQL-data-schema.png)